djyt/cannonball/README.md

 * Open the created CannonBall solution in VS 2019.
 * Right click and choose 'Set as StartUp project'.
 * Set working directory to something sensible.
 Right click -> Configuration properties -> Debugging
-* Copy SDL2.DLL and the roms subdirectory to the working directory.
+* Ensure config.xml is in the working directory. _You can specify an alternate location on the command line_
-* Ensure config.xml and the res subdirectory are in the working directory.
+* Edit config.xml to reflect the paths of your roms and res directories.
+By default, they should be in the working directory.
 * Copy the OutRun revision B romset to the roms subdirectory.
-Rename the files if necessary.
 * You can then compile, debug and run from Visual Studio as expected.